BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: Experiments

 We consider a synthetic ground truth vector field generated by a temporal Helmholtz model (same as Section \ref{sec:experiment-synthetic}), and the full deployment duration is $[0,10]$.
 Three different decision times $t = 3, 5, 7$ are considered, where uniformly placed drifters are initially placed every $0.5$ time prior to the decision.
 At each decision time, the true expected utility is approximated using $J=200$, and the percentage utility gap between the optimal decision under $J = 1, 2, \ldots, 200$ against the optimal decision under $J = 200$ is calculated.

-In Figure \ref{fig:ablation_J}, BALLAST reached the $1\%$ utility gap before $J = 20$ regardless of decision times.
+In Figure \ref{fig:ablation_J}, BALLAST reached the $1\%$ utility gap before $J = 20$ consistently.
 Also, BALLAST decisions are consistently better than the uniform and EIG decisions for almost all choices of $J$, with EIG worse than Uniform -- aligning with our observation in Figure \ref{fig:deployment-comp}.
 Full details of this ablation study and additional ablations can be found in Section \ref{sec:ablation}.